 Let’s look up another meaning, this one is from Tableau:

-According to this MQL definition, a marketing qualified lead is a prospect which has shown interest in the marketing efforts of an organization.
+According to this MQL definition, a marketing qualified lead is a prospect that has shown interest in the marketing efforts of an organization.
 This lead is more likely to convert into a customer than others who might have visited that website.

 Like in the earlier example, this lead is deemed to be a qualified one because they have downloaded content that is relevant to the business, subscribed to newsletters, or have added products to their shopping cart.